prof.dr. (Renske) R Keizer

 Biography

-Renske Keizer is full professor in Family Sociology at the Erasmus University Rotterdam.
-Keizer’s primary research interests are fatherhood and parenthood in an internationally comparative perspective, and the dynamics of partner relationships.
+Renske Keizer (1983) is full professor in Family Sociology at the Erasmus University Rotterdam.
+Keizer’s primary research interest is the role that families play in strengthening, maintaining or weakening social inequalities.
 Her research straddles sociology, pedagogical sciences, demography, and developmental psychology.
 Central to her work is the application of the theory-based life course approach to the behavior and well-being of individuals, and (extended) families.
 She has a demonstrated track record of significant contributions to multiple fields and to policy debates, through several highly-cited publications in top-tier journals, such as Journal of Marriage and Family, Journal of Family Psychology, Population and Development Review, European Sociological Review, and European Journal of Population.
 She has received several prestigious grants, amongst which an ERC Starting Grant, a NWO VENI and a NWO VIDI award.
 In 2016, she was selected as one of the 25 most talented young scholars of all Dutch and Flemish universities.
-In April 2019 she became member of the Young Academy of the Royal Netherlands Academy of Arts and Sciences.
+Since 2019 she is member of the Young Academy, the Royal Netherlands Academy of Sciences.
+In 2020 she won the Joannes Juda Groen Junior Prize (biannual) for excellent and innovative interdisciplinary research.

 Again, as representative of the Netherlands, Renske Keizer is involved in the Nonmarital Childbearing Network: www.nonmarital.org.
 This international network, led by Dr. Brienna Perelli-Harris (University of Southampton) investigates the development of nonmarital childbearing and family change.
 Other network members include, amongst others: Dr. Wendy Sigle-Rushton (London School of Economics), Dr. Michaela Kreyenfeld (Max Planck Institute, Rostock), Dr Trude Lappegard (Statistics Norway) and Prof. Dr. Elisabeth Thompson (Stockholm University).
 Our Nonmarital Childbearing Network received international recognition and acknowledgement in the form of an ERC starting grant, which Brienna Perelli Harris, as principal investigator, applied for (CHILDCOHAB: project number: 263794).